How Long Does It Take to Format an External Hard Drive in 2022- Qiling

 choose quick format

-So, only use the full format option when trying to eliminate errors or other issues with your device.
+When troubleshooting your device, only use the full format option as a last resort to eliminate errors or other issues, as it will erase all data on the device.

 Fix 3.
 Check Bad Sectors

 This tool can help you check bad sectors and other file system-related issues.
-So, let's see how to use it to check bad sectors.
+To use it, you can check bad sectors.

 Step 1.
 Open Qiling Partition Master.
-Right-click the disk that you want to check, and then click "Surface Test".
+Right-click the disk that you want to check, and then click "Surface Test" to check the disk.

 Fix 4.
 Remove Virus